Aerial-view-of-large-airport-security-checkpoint

 Security lines can be long, especially during peak travel times such as holidays.
 Plan on arriving at least two hours before your flight departs.

-Do’s & Don’ts of Security at the airport
+Do’s & Don’ts of Security at the Airport

 • Do NOT bring drinks or other liquids to the airport checkpoint unless they are approved and permissible items to fly.